 Research shows that massage can reduce stress hormones in your body and relax and loosen your muscles.
 It can also increase blood flow, which is so important when you’re pregnant, and keep your lymphatic system working at peak efficiency, flushing out toxins from your body

-After practicing pregnancy massage and helping more than thousands Mums over the10 years In Northwest donegal.
-I experience, most of the my previous clients have return for their 2nd and third pregnancy massage and reflexology.
+After practicing pregnancy massage and helping more than thousands of Mums over the10 years In Northwest Donegal.
+I experience, most of my previous clients have returned for their 2nd and third pregnancy massage and reflexology.
 I ask them personally how they been feelings.
-Everyones have positive experience, they express that pregnancy massage and diet talk really help them during pregnancy, they feel supported and guided.
-They said it control anxiety and make them feel relaxed.
+Everyone has a positive experience, they express that pregnancy massage and diet talk really help them during pregnancy, they feel supported and guided.
+They said it controls anxiety and makes them feel relaxed.
 Lots of people also said they get better sleep for weeks after one massage session.
-As a male therapist i being judged previously how man can know about pregnancy etc, but I never stop helping because my grandfather did the same, it is not gender thing, it is about helping and sharing the knowledge.
-I pursued my training in India about pregnancy, pre natal and post natal massage, and have seen so much benefit for mother before baby and after baby.
-All mother need relax time and recovery time.
-And they should never feel bad about taking time out to get better, getting healthy and happy for them-self and baby.
-It is totally the huge experience for lots of New mum and one of the best time of their life.
+As a male therapist, I being judged previously on how a man can know about pregnancy, etc, but I never stop helping because my grandfather did the same, it is not a gender thing, it is about helping and sharing the knowledge.
+I pursued my training in India about pregnancy, prenatal and postnatal massage, and have seen so much benefit for mother before baby and after baby.
+All mothers need relaxation time and recovery time.
+And they should never feel bad about taking time out to get better, getting healthy and happy for them-self and their baby.
+It is totally a huge experience for lots of New mum and one of the best times of their life.

 You might have heard, there is no magic button that will accidentally disrupt your pregnancy.
 I avoid certain pressure points, including the one between the anklebone and heel, because of concern that it may trigger contractions, but the evidence on whether massage actually can kickstart labor is not existence.
-It is a good idea to avoid having your tummy massaged, since pressure on that area when you’re pregnant can make you uncomfortable.
-Also it is very important to get massage by trained therapist, not just go spa and get massage from newly trained beauty therapist, they really have no clue, I worked in Spa and seen young therapist they only trained in Swedish massage and manager forced them to massage pregnancy, its a business for them.
-But for pregnant women it is important to have safe pregnancy.
+It is a good idea to avoid having your tummy massaged since pressure on that area when you’re pregnant can make you uncomfortable.
+Also, it is very important to get a massage by a trained therapist, not just go to spa and get a massage from a newly trained beauty therapist, they really have no clue, I worked in Spa and seen a young therapist they only trained in Swedish massage and manager forced them to massage pregnancy, its a business for them.
+But for pregnant women, it is important to have a safe pregnancy.
 While any massage therapist can, theoretically, work on pregnant women, it’s best to go to a specialist who has a minimum of 16 hours of advanced training in maternal massage.
 (There’s no specific certification, so you should ask when you make your appointment.)
 This way, you can rest assured you’re in the hands of someone who knows exactly how to relieve any pain and pressure related to your changing anatomy

 If you are in the second half of your pregnancy (after the fourth month), don’t lie on your back during your massage; the weight of your baby and uterus can compress blood vessels and reduce circulation to your placenta, creating more problems than any massage can cure.